shorebirdtech/docs/docs/flutter-version.md

 | 3.10.0  |    ✓    |  ✗  |              ✗              |

 :::info
-Over time we would like to bring Shorebird support to more Flutter versions.
+We would like Shorebird to support to as many Flutter versions as possible.
 If there are older versions of Flutter which you need Shorebird to support, please [let us know](https://github.com/shorebirdtech/shorebird/issues/1100).
 :::